c-voulgaris/gtfs-adoption/NTD_data/README.md

-THis folder is for data dowloaded from the National Transit Database.
+This folder is for data dowloaded from the National Transit Database.